-- If you have a mortgage you’ll most likely itemize your deductions when it comes time to pay taxes.
-The mortgage interest is deductible on your tax return and in most cases will allow you to itemize all your deductions since they’ll be greater than the standard deduction.
+- If you have a mortgage you might itemize your deductions when it comes time to pay taxes.
+The mortgage interest is deductible on your tax return and in some cases will allow you to itemize all your deductions since they’ll be greater than the standard deduction.
 This can be beneficial in reducing your overall tax liability.

 Cons of Owning a Home

 - Expect to have many more expenses above and beyond the initial downpayment and mortgage payments.
 Your home will need repairs and maintenance over the years.
 They can range from something as inexpensive as fixing a toilet to something as expensive as having to completely repair the entire plumbing system.
 These expenses represent the notion of the certainty of uncertainty.
 We know for a fact the home will need repairs and maintenance, we just don’t know exactly what those will be, when, or for how much.

 - Your home is NOT an investment.
 I know, this is contrary to common belief, but hear me out.
 Sure, you may end up spending less when buying a home vs renting over the long haul, but that doesn’t mean it’s necessarily a GOOD investment.
 The chart below shows the average value of American housing dating back to 1890 adjusted for inflation.
 The average American household when adjusted for inflation, has only appreciated in value by roughly 100%.
 There are pockets of rapidly increasing and decreasing prices, as there are with the stock market, yet it’s miles from what the stock market has achieved in returns over the same time period (roughly 2,600% when also adjusted for inflation).